-In this post I’ll provide my experience with HostMantis hosting provider (affiliate link).
-I’ve tried their “Entry” reseller hosting package.
+In this article, I’ll provide my experience with HostMantis hosting provider (affiliate link).
+I’ve tried their “Entry,” and “Advanced” reseller hosting packages, with servers in Germany, UK, and USA.
 Affiliate links will be used in this post, that is I’ll get a few dollars if you buy something using this website.
-Will try to give as much as possible data and information, leaving it to the reader to decide whether that is good, medicore, or bad.
+I’ll try to give as much as possible data and information, leaving it to the reader to decide whether that is good, mediocre, or bad.

 - HostMantis hosting company

 4.1.
 Server locations